cxli233/FriendsDontLetFriends/README.md

 # Friends Don't Let Friends Make Bad Graphs
 Friends don't let friends make certain types of data visualization - What are they and why are they bad.

-  Author: Chenxin Li, postdoc associate at Center for Applied Genetic Technologies, University of Georgia.
+  Author: Chenxin Li, postdoctoral associate at Center for Applied Genetic Technologies, University of Georgia.

   Contact: [Chenxin.Li@uga.edu](Chenxin.Li@uga.edu)

 This is an *opinionated* essay about good and bad practices in data visualization.
 Examples and explanations are below.

-The Scripts/ directory contains `.Rmd` files that generate the graphics shown below.
+The `Scripts/` directory contains `.Rmd` files that generate the graphics shown below.
 It requires R, RStudio, and the rmarkdown package.

 * R: [R Download](https://cran.r-project.org/bin/)